-Aligned risk management Both standards require a risk-based approach.
+Both standards require a risk-based approach.
 Where ISO 27001 focuses on information assets, ISO 42001 extends this to AI systems - including how data is used to train, validate and operate them.

+![](page_10_Picture_10.jpeg)

+![](page_10_Picture_12.jpeg)

+Efficient Resource Use

-Efficient resource use Integration helps reduce duplication across audits, documentation and internal reviews.
+Integration helps reduce duplication across audits, documentation and internal reviews.
 Teams can align reporting, objectives and controls - streamlining compliance and improving oversight.

+Aligned Risk Management

+![](page_10_Picture_16.jpeg)

-Stronger system resilience
+Stronger System Resilience

 An integrated approach makes it easier to spot systemic issues, resolve them holistically, and demonstrate a joined-up governance model to clients, regulators and partners.

+![](page_10_Picture_19.jpeg)

-Our ISO 42001 services
+Our ISO 42001 Services

+![](page_11_Picture_1.jpeg)

+Training

-Training Build your knowledge of ISO 42001 with a range of courses designed for different experience levels - delivered via multiple learning styles.
+Build your knowledge of ISO 42001 with a range of courses designed for different experience levels - delivered via multiple learning styles.

+Gap Analysis

-Gap analysis An optional service where one of our expert auditors will help you identify any critical, high-risk or weak areas of your system prior to certification.
+An optional service where one of our expert auditors will help you identify any critical, high-risk or weak areas of your system prior to certification.

+![](page_11_Picture_8.jpeg)

+Certification

-Certification We assess your Al Management System (AIMS) in line with the requirements of ISO 42001.
+We assess your AI Management System (AIMS) in line with the requirements of ISO 42001.

+![](page_11_Picture_11.jpeg)

-Integrated assessments
+Integrated Assessments

-If you've implemented multiple management systems, you could benefit from an integrated audit and surveillance programme - a more efficient and costeffective way to manage risk.
+If you've implemented multiple management systems, you could benefit from an integrated audit and surveillance program - a more efficient and cost-effective way to manage risk.

-Why work with us?
+![](page_11_Picture_14.jpeg)

+Why Work With Us?
-At LRQA, we help organisations develop robust, future-ready risk management programmes that enable the safe, responsible and effective adoption of AI and technology.

-From ensuring compliance with evolving

-Al regulations to strengthening data

-security and embedding best practices

-in governance, we provide the assurance

-needed to drive innovation with confidence

-- helping businesses integrate Al and

-technology while managing risks proactively.

-On the ground expertise Our solutions are delivered by a global team of experts specialising in cybersecurity, compliance, and supply chain risk management, helping you navigate AI-related risks, meet evolving regulatory requirements, and integrate responsible AI practices into your operations.
-Continuous assurance AI-driven risks require continuous oversight.
+At LRQA, we help organizations develop robust, future-ready risk management programs that enable the safe, responsible and effective adoption of AI and technology.
+From ensuring compliance with evolving Al regulations to strengthening data security and embedding best practices in governance, we provide the assurance needed to drive innovation with confidence - helping businesses integrate AI and technology while managing risks proactively.
+Pon The Ground Expertise Our solutions are delivered by a global team of experts specializing in cybersecurity, compliance and supply chain risk management, helping you navigate AI-related risks, meet evolving regulatory requirements and integrate responsible AI practices into your operations. $\bigcirc$ Continuous Assurance Al-driven risks require continuous oversight.
 Our approach to real-time risk management enables proactive issue resolution, reducing business disruption and enhancing resilience.
 Our connected portfolio of risk management solutions helps businesses go beyond regulatory requirements and embed AI risk management into day-to-day operations.
-Solution-based partnerships We don't just certify - we work alongside you to integrate Al governance into your wider risk and compliance strategy.
-Our tailored approach ensures Al and technology help drive sustainable growth while meeting evolving legal and ethical expectations.
-B Data-driven decision-making We leverage digital platforms and analytics to provide deeper insights into AI risks across your business.
-Our human intelligence, enhanced by data-driven tools, helps organisations identify vulnerabilities, predict future risks and make informed decisions with confidence.

-About LRQA LRQA is the leading global assurance partner, bringing together decades of unrivalled expertise in assessment, advisory, inspection and cybersecurity services.
+Solution-Based Partnerships We don't just certify - we work alongside you to integrate Al governance into your wider risk and compliance strategy.
+Our tailored approach ensures AI and technology help drive sustainable growth while meeting evolving legal and ethical expectations.
+Bata-Driven Decision-Making We leverage digital platforms and analytics to provide deeper insights into AI risks across your business.
+Our human intelligence, enhanced by data-driven tools, helps organizations identify vulnerabilities, predict future risks and make informed decisions with confidence. ![](page_12_Picture_12.jpeg) ![](page_13_Picture_0.jpeg) About LRQA LRQA is the leading global assurance partner, bringing together decades of unrivalled expertise in assessment, advisory, inspection and cybersecurity services.
 Our solutions-based partnerships are supported by data-driven insights that help our clients solve their biggest business challenges.
 Operating in more than 150 countries with a team of more than 5,000 people, LRQA's award-winning compliance, supply chain, cybersecurity and ESG specialists help more than 61,000 clients across almost every sector to anticipate, mitigate and manage risk wherever they operate.
 In everything we do, we are committed to shaping a better future for our people, our clients, our communities and our planet.
-Get in touch Visit lrqa.com for more information or email enquiries@lrqa.com
+Get in touch Visit lrqa.com for more information or email enquiries@lrqa.com ![](page_13_Picture_7.jpeg) LRQA 2101 Citywest Blvd., Suite 100 Houston, TX 77042 USA ![](page_13_Picture_10.jpeg)